 Other ways to say: Under protection, shielded

-23. Sword in the stone
+23. Sword in the Stone

 Meaning: A challenge that shows someone’s worth.
+It means a big test where success proves ability.

 Example Sentence: